IGRINScontact/RRISA/RRISA_Reduced/readme.md

 ## Header Description
+- NAME: the manually corrected name of the observed object ()
-- OBJNAME: name of object observed (user input) from the RRISA raw file
+- OBJNAME_super: name of object observed (user input) from the RRISA raw file
-- NAME: name of object observed (user input) from the recipe file
+- OBJNAME_recipe: name of object observed (user input) from the recipe file
 - RA.2000: right ascension from the telescope converted into J2000 (+- deg)
 - DEC.2000: declination from the telescope converted into J2000 (+- deg)
 - FILENAME: the name of the file that corresponds to the information in the rest of the row